aschmiedeke/gbtdocs/docs/source/references/receivers/mustang2/mustang2_overview.rst

 MUSTANG-2 Overview
 ##################

-MUSTANG-2 is a 223-feedhorn bolometer (continuum) camera with a bandpass from 75 to 105 GHz on the GBT.
+MUSTANG-2 is a bolometer (continuum) camera with ~215 feedhorns and a bandpass from 75 to 105 GHz on the GBT.

 MUSTANG-2 is inherently a mapping instrument and observes by scanning “on-the-fly” (OTF).
 Our most common scan pattern is that of a Lissajous Daisy that can observe objects from our resolution (9″) to several arcminutes in size (more details on :ref:`mapping <MUSTANG-2 Mapping Information>`).
 For scans of ~a degree, we have switched to a raster scan.
 If you would like to consider another mapping strategy, please contact a member of :ref:`the MUSTANG-2 instrument <MUSTANG-2 Instrument Team>` team to inquire about it.
 The instantaneous field of view (FOV) is just over 4 arcminutes (4.2′).
 For full bandpass details see :ref:`this page <MUSTANG-2 Bandpass Information>`.